em-bellis/PEER_workshop/4_R_Spatial_Data/README.md

     tm_polygons()
 ```

 It is possible to use multiple shapes in one plot.
-For example, we can include shapes for Kenya, and shapes for `counties`, which just has our counties of interest.
+For example, we can include the shape object for Kenya, and shape object for `counties`, which just has our counties of interest we specified earlier.
 For each `tmap` element, we can also customize the appearance.
-For example, drawing polygons for Busia and Kisumu, but also filling them with a color.
+For example, filling the Busia and Kisumu counties with a color.
 ```
 > tm_shape(kenya_smooth) +
     tm_polygons() +